 \subsection{2-groups}

-If we are to generalise the torsion theory considered in \intro{}, and we want to replace commutative monoids with symmetric monoidal categories, then abelian groups should be replaced by symmetric 2-groups.
+As we generalise the torsion theory considered in \intro{}, replacing commutative monoids with symmetric monoidal categories naturally suggests replacing abelian groups with symmetric 2-groups.

-Even though the notion of (weak) 2-group has appeared in literature before, it is in Ho\`ang Xu\^an S\'inh's doctoral thesis (\cite{SINH}) that we find a first systematic study of the concept, under the name of ``\textit{gr-cat\'egories}'' (see also \cite{BAEZ-SINH}).
-Let us recall here the definition of 2-group (weak 2-group in \cite{BAEZ}). \begin{definition} In a monoidal category we say that an object $A$ is \emph{weakly invertible} if there exists an object $B$ (called a \emph{weak inverse of $A$}) such that
+While the notion of (weak) 2-group has appeared in the literature before, it is in Ho\`ang Xu\^an S\'inh's doctoral thesis (\cite{SINH}) that we find a first systematic study of the concept, under the name of ``\emph{gr-cat\'egories}'' (see also \cite{BAEZ-SINH}).
+For convenience, we now recall the definition of 2-group (weak 2-group in \cite{BAEZ}). \begin{definition} In a monoidal category, we say that an object $A$ is \emph{weakly invertible} if there exists an object $B$ (called a \emph{weak inverse of $A$}) such that

 A \emph{2-group} is a monoidal category $\cat G$ such that \begin{itemize} \item every morphism in $\cat G$ is invertible (i.e.\ $\cat G$ is a groupoid); \item every object in $\cat G$ is weakly invertible. \end{itemize} A \emph{symmetric 2-group} is a 2-group which is symmetric as a monoidal category.
-We denote by $\TG$ (respectively, $\catGr$) the 2-category of small 2-groups (respectively, small symmetric 2-groups), monoidal functors (respectively, symmetric monoidal functors) and monoidal natural transformations. \end{definition} We state here the following basic property that will be useful later (cf.\ for example \cite{BAEZ}). \begin{proposition} In a 2-group $\cat G$, for any object $A$, the endofunctors $A\ten -$ and $-\ten A$ of $\cat G$ are equivalences (with inverses $B\ten-$ and $-\ten B$ respectively, for any weak inverse $B$ of $A$).
-Furthermore, it is always possible to find for each object $A$ an object $B$ and isomorphisms
+We denote by $\TG$ (respectively, $\catGr$) the 2-category of small 2-groups (respectively, small symmetric 2-groups), monoidal functors (respectively, symmetric monoidal functors) and monoidal natural transformations. \end{definition} The following elementary property that will be useful later (cf.\ for example \cite{BAEZ}). \begin{proposition} In a 2-group $\cat G$, for any object $A$, the endofunctors $A\ten -$ and $-\ten A$ of $\cat G$ are equivalences (with inverses $B\ten-$ and $-\ten B$ respectively, for any weak inverse $B$ of $A$).
+Furthermore, for each object $A$, it is always possible to find an object $B$ and isomorphisms